Post job

 • Post your job on free job posting websites.

-During your first interview to recruit certified occupational therapist assistants, engage with candidates to learn about their interest in the role and their experience in the field.
-During the next interview, you can go into more detail about the company, the role, and the responsibilities.
+During your first interview to recruit certified occupational therapist assistants, engage with candidates to learn about their interest in the role and experience in the field.
+During the following interview, you'll be able to go into more detail about the company, the position, and the responsibilities.

 The right interview questions can help you assess a candidate's hard skills, behavioral intelligence, and soft skills.

 Once you've selected the best certified occupational therapist assistant candidate for the job, it's time to write an offer letter.
-In addition to salary, this letter should include details about the benefits and perks that you're offering the candidate.
-It's essential to ensure that your offer is competitive, as qualified candidates may be considering other job opportunities.
-The candidate may wish to negotiate the terms of the offer, and it's important to be open to discussion.
+In addition to salary, this letter should include details about the benefits and perks you offer the candidate.
+Ensuring that your offer is competitive is essential, as qualified candidates may be considering other job opportunities.
+The candidate may wish to negotiate the terms of the offer, and you should be open to discussion.
 After you reach an agreement, the final step is formalizing the agreement with a contract.

 You should also follow up with applicants who don't get the job with an email letting them know that you've filled the position.